RedHatInsights/config-manager/docs/dev-setup.md

 Now we are ready to start config-manager locally.

-### Running config-manager locally.
+### Running inventory-consumer locally.

-Use the below make command to start inventory-consumer-service.
+Use the below make command to start inventory-consumer service.

 ```bash
 make start-inventory-consumer